 Christmas is my favorite time of year!
 (Although if you ask our son, he will let you know that Disney Halloween is first and Christmas is a close second.)
 The jubilant decorations at Walt Disney World go up overnight, and they change an already magical landscape into a winter wonderland.
 This article features our favorite attractions and how they are decked for the holidays in Walt Disney World.

-Christmas in Walt Disney World
+The Holidays in Walt Disney World

+Visit Guest Relations as soon as you step foot in any theme park to get the Disability Access Service.
 With the Disability Access Service, you can wait elsewhere for the big-ticket attractions.
 Our post about the DAS describes how to best use it with family members who have autism.